-Whether you’re feeling ready again or can’t think of anything less appealing than having sex right now, it’s good to know your contraceptive options.
+Whether you feel ready to have sex again or not, it’s good to know your contraceptive options.
 Here are the facts about contraception after giving birth.

 When will I be fertile after giving birth?